Homeschool Sample Artwork for Homeschool Art from Connections Academy Online Homeschool

-But, oh wow, homeschooling gave me a chance to fulfill my first academic dream and become a real, live, art teacher!
+But, oh wow!
+Homeschooling gave me a chance to fulfill my first academic dream and become a real life art teacher!
 I could not wait to get started.
-When you cannot wait for something, well, you should.
+When you cannot wait for something; well, you probably should.
 It never, ever turns out like you envision.

 Here is Jake's work from Connection's Academy Art LESSON ONE: Draw a picture of yourself showing how you feel about school, specifically ART, use shapes and patterns within your drawing.

 Mommy: "It is my favorite subject!
 I am not so great, but I try my best."

 Jake: "I'm no good at it, and I don't want to do it."

 Mommy: "Let's listen to music while we draw."